Kutadgu Bilig: Influences

-Dankoff suggests that the author of the Kutadgu Bilig was attempting to reconcile the Irano-Islamic and Turkic wisdom traditions present among the Karakhanids, the former with urban roots and the latter with nomadic roots.
+Dankoff suggests that the author of the Kutadgu Bilig was attempting to reconcile the Islamic and Turkic wisdom traditions present among the Karakhanids, the former with urban roots and the latter with nomadic roots.
 Certainly the recent move from a more nomadic way of life changed the requirements for a good leader; the Kutadgu Biligs agenda does appear to include instruction for how to be a good leader.
-In addition, the author of the Kutadgu Bilig states in the text that he was trying to make a Turkic version of something like the Shāh-nāmeh.